Wolverine971/9takes/src/blog/people/musicians/Halsey.md

 <p class="firstLetter">You've streamed her music, dissected her lyrics, and probably bobbed your head to her catchy beats.
 Halsey, an influential figure in the music industry, is a fascinating study of raw emotion and defiance.
 Today, we'll look at this multifaceted artist from a different perspective, as a striking embodiment of Enneagram Type 8 - The Challenger.</p>

-> **Disclaimer** This analysis of Halsey's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Halsey.
+> **Disclaimer** This analysis of Halsey's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Halsey.

 <div
 	style="display: flex;